Never Store These Fresh Foods Together

 Keep apples and oranges separated

-Sometimes, we can’t all get along.
-That’s the case with apples and oranges—trusted fruit bowl staples in still life paintings but terrible neighbours when it comes to storage.
+Some things just weren’t meant to get along.
+That’s certainly the case with apples and oranges—trusted fruit bowl staples in still life paintings but terrible neighbours when it comes to storage.
 Fruits give off a gas called ethylene, the ripening agent that will lead to faster spoilage of the produce around it, says Matthew Robinson, creator of The Culinary Exchange and author of Knickerbocker Glory: A Chef’s Guide to Innovation in the Kitchen and Beyond.
 Store apples in the fridge if you want to extend their shelf life.
 Oranges stored in the fridge (away from apples) should be placed in a mesh bag so that air can circulate around them.
 Plastic bags will only make oranges mouldy.